Vanessa Grimaldi: Rumored ‘Bachelor’ Winner Already Broken Up With Nick Viall?

 “Plus, many fans can’t help but notice that Nick is currently in Los Angeles while Vanessa is still in Montreal.
 Shouldn’t Vanessa be in L.A. by now?
 After all, Nick is currently training for the upcoming season of ‘Dancing With the Stars.’
 Yet many fans couldn’t help but notice that according to Vanessa’s social media accounts, she’s still in Canada.”

 If the Bachelor spoilers are true and Nick Viall ends up breaking up with Vanessa Grimaldi, it may not happen for at least a few weeks.
-The OK!
-Magazine report noted that Nick is intent on “playing the part” as a happy couple as they make the interview circuit.
+The OK! magazine report noted that Nick is intent on “playing the part” as a happy couple as they make the interview circuit.

 [Featured Image by ABC]